Ngonal/IT-Lab-Portfolio/Layer 1 - Physical/Outage-Unpowered-Switching-Device/README.md

   </table>
 </p>

 > 💡 **Quick Tip(s):** A cable connects two devices.
-If the link doesn't come up, the fault could be the cable, the local interface, or **the remote device on the other end**.
+If the link doesn't come up regardless of a physical cable connection, the fault could be the cable, the local interface, or **the remote device on the other end**.
 Swap with a known-good cable first:
 > - If the link comes up → Original cable was faulty
 > - Link remains down → Investigate both the local port and the far-end device